 In the example above, you want your containers to be NAT-translated.
 To enable NAT for all the containers and the GKE node, you must choose all the IP ranges of Subnet 1 as the NAT candidates.
 It is not possible to NAT only container1 or container2.

-Cloud NAT does not affect the total bandwidth of individual VMs.
-Each VM has the same external bandwidth whether using Cloud NAT or an external IP address.
+Cloud NAT does not affect the total bandwidth of individual VM nodes.
+Each node has the same external bandwidth whether using Cloud NAT or an external IP address.

-When using Cloud NAT, each VM is allocated a certain number of ports that can be used for outgoing connections.
-Containers on a VM cannot use more than this number of ports collectively.
-If a VM has, for example, 64 NAT ports, all the containers together cannot have more than 64 simultaneous connections to the same external IP address and port pair.
+When using Cloud NAT, each VM node is allocated a certain number of ports that can be used for outgoing connections.
+Containers on a node cannot use more than this number of ports collectively.
+If a node has, for example, 64 NAT ports, all the containers together cannot have more than 64 simultaneous connections to the same external IP address and port pair.
 See Number of NAT ports and connections for more details.

 Cloud NAT with other GCP services